axelalmet/flowsig/README.md

 ```

 ### Construct the flow expression matrices
-We construct augmented flow expresison matrices for each condition that measure three types of variables:
+We construct augmented flow expression matrices for each condition that measure three types of variables:
 1. Intercellular signal inflow, i.e., how much of a signal did a cell _receive_.
 For non-spatial scRNA-seq, signal inflow is defined as receptor gene expression weighted by the average expression of immediate downstream transcription factors that indicate signal activation.
 2. GEMs, which encapsulate intracellular information processing.
 We define these as cellwise membership to the GEM.
 3. Intercellular signal outflow, i.e., how much of a signal did a cell _send_.
 These are simply ligand gene expression.